Home

 All materials are available in both Google Drive™ and print formats, ensuring easy access for all students.

-This lesson about how to write a Quote Writing Hook - Writing Lead and Summary includes:
+This lesson about how to evaluate a prompt and write a General Statement and Detail Statements includes:

 Lesson Plan with: